310mc/https-310mc.github.io-tl/source/_posts/abyss/first_half.md

 {% bubble Souma v3 %}
 Fufu.
 It is easy to be influenced by the roles we play in our work.
 Whenever I work as an actor, I grow emotionally attached to the role I am playing, and become one with it.

 I remember a specific moment when this occurred to me, as well.
-Just the other day, when I returned to my family's home, I accidentally uttered a harsh line from a role I had played in a movie—
+Just the other day, when I returned to my family’s home, I accidentally uttered a harsh line from a role I had played in a movie—

 And my mother and little brother were frightened of me, saying “Our eldest son became a delinquent!”
 {% endbubble %}